 How do I do my taxes?

 This has been a source of much stress for me.
 At first in my career as a business owner back in 2004 I would keep receipts from my business expenses in a bag and then at the end of the year I would throw them at the tax professional and say "you figure it out".
 Then when I married my husband he would record my expenses at year end when he did our taxes.
 My husband wanted me to be knowledgeable about all aspects of my business so he eventually convinced me to do my business expense totaling myself.
-Now...
-I hate numbers.
-That is one of the reasons I thought hairdressing would be a good profession for me.
-Little did I know about all the numbers I would have to memorize and work with in this industry...
-He eventually made me a spreadsheet that I used to record expenses.
+He eventually made me a spreadsheet that I used to record expenses, which felt very tedious.
 Then in 2018 we kept seeing advertisements about QuickBooks self employed app.
 It seems like a great idea so this is what we are using now.
 It connects to turbo tax at year end to facilitate tax preparation.
-I have a business checking account and a personal checking account.
-I also have a business credit card and a personal credit card.
-The business cards connect directly to QuickBooks so that expenses simply show up in the app.
+The key is to have a business checking account for hand written checks and credit card for electronic charges that are separate from your personal that connect directly to QuickBooks so that expenses simply show up in the app.
 I then swipe left for business and right for personal.
 Just like on Tinder!
+If you pay for anything in cash you can add it manually.
+You can also set up the app to track miles as you drive to supply houses or educational trips.
+Then the app even shows what your next tax payment is going to be, that way you can 'pay yourself' from your business account into your personal and be sure to leave enough back for your quarterly payments!
+A safe assumption is that at least 50% of your gross income is going to expenses and taxes and the other half is actual profit.
+So if your haircut is $65, plan on taking home about $32.50.

 How do I accept payment for my products and services?